gabkov/negative-joy/README.md

 # negative-joy

+I made this app in 10 days with intention of practice and to get a little insight into Android development.

 Floating and draggable bottlecap with the famous meme Yoba and if you tap it, it flips and you got a funny message from him.
 For the emotion detection I used Azure Cognitive Services.
 It can detect: